hawtio/hawtio-operator/README.md

   * Create a service account as OAuth client in `namespace` deployment
   * Create an OAuth client in `cluster` deployment
 * Update
+  * Reconcile the image stream tag and deployment trigger from the `version` field
   * Reconcile the route host from the `routeHostName` field
   * Support emptying the `routeHostName` field (recreate the route to re-generate the host)
   * Reconcile the `replicas` count into the deployment config